SaeidDadkhah/clean-arch-example/README.md

     You may set an environment variable to specify the config file and load it using this function.
     * A more elegant method is to use `-DConfig.file` JVM option and use this function `ConfigFactory.load().withFallback(ConfigFactory.defaultApplication()).resolve`.

+# Read More
+For more information about this repository, visit my [blog](https://saeiddadkhah.medium.com/).